 Want To Get the Maximum Longevity Benefits From Running?
 Here’s How Many Miles To Log Per Week

-The benefits of running have long been proven.
-Running is linked to helping lower feelings of depression.
-It increases blood flow to the brain, which helps with memory and concentration.
-Heck, running can even add years to your life.
-It's something science journalist Mariska van Sprundel talked about with leading running researchers for her book, Running Smart: How Science Can Improve Your Endurance and Performance ($21).
-One question on her mind: How many miles do you need to log on a weekly basis to reap the longevity benefits?
+That last point is something science journalist Mariska van Sprundel talked about with leading running researchers for her book Running Smart: How Science Can Improve Your Endurance and Performance.
+It's clear that running is good for us.
+But one question on van Sprundel's mind: How many miles do you need to log on a weekly basis to reap the longevity benefits?

-"First, it's important to know that running any miles at all a week is beneficial for long-term health," Sprundel says.
-To her point, one scientific review taking into account 14 different studies on running and over 230,000 people found that runners had a 27 percent lower risk of dying during the study than non-runners.
-But Sprundel says that another study found that the longevity benefits connected to running plateaued at a certain point.
+"First, it's important to know that running any miles at all a week is beneficial for long-term health," van Sprundel says.
+To her point, one scientific review taking into account 14 different studies on running and over 230,000 people found that runners (of all distances) had a 27 percent lower risk of dying during the study than non-runners.
+But van Sprundel says that another study found that the longevity benefits connected to running plateaued at a certain point.

 {{post.sponsorText}}

-Sprundel says that what's more of an issue with running [very] long distances is injury, not anything related to cardiovascular health.
-It's part of the reason experts have told her that it's best to run two to three days a week with recovery days in between rather than being primarily sedentary during the week and launching into "weekend warrior" mode come Saturday morning.
+Van Sprundel says that what's more of an issue with running a lot is injury, not anything related to cardiovascular health.
+It's part of the reason experts have told her that it's best to run two to three days a week with recovery days in between, rather than being primarily sedentary during the week and launching into "weekend warrior" mode come Saturday morning.

 There's one more piece of running intel Spundel thinks everyone should know: You're never too old to start.
 "All the experts I talked to told me that even if you don't start running until your 70s or older, you can still gain a lot of benefits through it," she says.
 All it takes is the desire and a pair of sneakers to get proactive about your health—and it could be an action that you could see pay off for years to come.